Hall of Mosses Trail: Why We Didn’t Rush This Short Hike

 We spent 1.5 hours on this trail when we could have hiked in half the time.

-We stopped often to look up into the canopy, marvel at the branch structure of lichen-covered bigleaf maples, and notice small details along the forest floor we would’ve missed if we kept a faster pace.
+We stopped often to look up into the canopy, marvel at the branch structure of lichen-covered bigleaf maples, and notice small details along the forest floor.

 And honestly, that’s the best way to experience the Hall of Mosses.

-If it’s your first-time visiting Olympic National Park and you’re not sure if this trail lives up to the hype, I’ll share everything I experienced on our late May hike and why spring is possibly the best time to hike it.
+If it’s your first time visiting Olympic National Park and you’re not sure if this trail lives up to the hype, I’ll share everything I experienced on our late May hike and why spring and early summer are possibly the best times to hike it.

 Hall of Mosses Hike Quick Guide